 In many cases involving domestic battery, even in those involving serious injury to the alleged victim, the alleged victim often wants nothing to do with the prosecution.
 Shortly after the incident, people often reconcile, they move on with their lives, bills have to be paid, children have to be cared for, and this requires a joint effort.
 This joint effort requires the union of the arrestee and the alleged victim.
 The law will do everything in its power to prevent this union, including issuing protective orders to keep the arrestee and the alleged victim and his or her family apart.
 Some people are under the mistaken belief that the alleged victim can simply call off the charges or convince the prosecution to dismiss the case.
 In Southern California, the prosecution will not dismiss the case simply because the victim does not desire prosecution.
 In fact, the prosecution is accustomed to this fact and it will not serve as a deterrent to a criminal prosecution.
 The only effective deterrent is an effective lawyer.

-The Law Offices Keith J. Bruno, APC understands that the criminal justice system puts the accuser ahead of the accused.
+At BRUNO│NALU, we understand that the criminal justice system puts the accuser ahead of the accused.
 Mr. Bruno is a husband and father of two.
-He understands the family dynamic first hand.
+He understands the family dynamic firsthand.
 We are ready and well qualified to investigate and litigate your case.
-If you have been accused of spousal abuse, contact the Orange County, Los Angeles and San Diego criminal defense firm of The Law Offices Keith J. Bruno, APC.
-We offer a free face-to-face consultation and can work out a payment plan in most situations.
+If you have been accused of spousal abuse, contact our Orange County-based criminal defense firm.
+We offer a free, face-to-face consultation and can work out a payment plan in most situations.